From prospect to buying customer: how to work your sales funnel

 If you’ve nurtured, identified and squeezed, then eventually you’re going to have to start an actual sales conversation.
 This can be formally done with proposals and quotes or more ad-hoc with a ‘pitch’ meeting or simple chat.

-Generally, we would encourage the process of closing a sale to be a natural conclusion to a consultation where you’ve identified their needs, matched your product or service to these needs, handled any objections raised (often based on price, delivery or specifications), negotiated the financial aspects (including price AND payment terms) … and eventually you simply need to be bold and ask if they would simply like to proceed.
+Generally, we would encourage the process of closing a sale to be a natural conclusion to a consultation where you’ve identified their needs, matched your product or service to these needs, handled any objections raised, negotiated the financial aspects (including price AND payment terms) … and eventually you simply need to be bold and ask if they would simply like to proceed.

 We see the process of ‘closing a sale’ to be the natural conclusion of a successful sales funnel process.
 If you need help with your sales and marketing strategy then find professional help or contact Yorkshire Powerhouse to discuss your needs.